AhmedHafez13/uptime-monitoring-bosta/development/project-plan.md

 - `docker-compose.yml`: Docker Compose file for orchestrating containers.

 - `README.md`: Main README file providing an overview of the project, setup instructions, and important information.

+## Model Structure (using Mongoose)

+Models is divided into components like schema, document interface, model interface, and attributes interface to match the common practice in object-relational mapping (ORM) libraries.

+1. **Schema**:

+   - The schema defines the structure of the data model.
+   - It specifies the fields, their types, validation rules, default values, and more.
+   - Schemas provide a blueprint for how the data should be stored in the database.

+2. **Document Interface**:

+   - A document is an instance of a data model that represents a record in the database.
+   - Extends the schema definition and provides additional methods and properties that are specific to individual document instances.
+   - Used for interacting with data in a more object-oriented way, enabling to work with documents as JavaScript objects.

+3. **Model Interface**:

+   - The model interface is an abstraction over the database collection that corresponds to the data model.
+   - Provides methods for performing CRUD (Create, Read, Update, Delete) operations on the database.
+   - Allows to query the database, create new documents, update existing ones, and more.
+They encapsulate database interactions and provide a cleaner and more organized way to manage data.

+4. **Attributes Interface**:
+   - An interface defines the structure of the attributes that can be assigned to a new document before it's created.
+   - It's used mainly in the application code when creating new documents or updating existing ones.
+   - Helps ensure that you're providing valid data when creating or updating documents.